-Spring National Invasive Species Action Week (NISAW), formerly National Invasive Species Awareness Week, will take place over social media from May 15-22, 2022.
+National Invasive Species Action Week takes place over social media from May 14-20, 2023.
 Spring NISAW focuses on promoting Canadians to “Take Action” through specific steps that stop the spread of invasive species.
-The CCIS has developed a toolkit (below) with themes, pre-made social posts, and other resources, to help groups across Canada promote this week in their province or territory, to raise awareness and promote action against invasive species together!
+The CCIS will be providing a toolkit with themes, pre-made social posts, and other resources, to help groups across Canada promote this week in their province or territory, to raise awareness and promote action against invasive species together!

 GOAL: Encourage people in Canada to take action against invasive species